Lady Amelia Windsor Rocks Red Bikini While Wading In The Beautiful Waters At Ibiza

 Lady Amelia Windsor knows how to enjoy the sun in Ibiza, that was all very clear when she went topless earlier this month in a breach of royal protocol, detailed the Inquisitr.
 This time, however, she decided to be more modest and posted a photo of herself wading in the waters in a red bikini.
-The photos were taken from afar so the details are a bit blurry, but she can be seen looking down towards her left hand as she splashes around in the water.
+The photos were taken from afar, so the details are a bit blurry, but she can be seen looking down toward her left hand as she splashes around in the water.
 Amelia captioned the Instagram photo “Mare Meditation,” and her fans commented on the beauty of Ibiza and let her know that she looked great.

-Amelia is one of the few people of the royal family who has social media to begin with, but seeing as she’s 38th in line to the throne, she’s allowed more leeway than others with closer heritage to the Queen.
+Amelia is one of the few people of the royal family who has social media to begin with, but seeing as she’s 38th in line to the throne, she’s allowed more leeway than others with closer heritage to the queen.
 Four days ago, Amelia rang in her 23rd birthday with another Instagram snap and stories, this time posing in a cute pink romper at the beach.
 She wore a pair of white puma sandals, and captioned it “Serene sea side squinting.”
-The series of three Insta stories were even sillier, as she captioned it “It’s ma burfday” as she made three different poses at the beach in some red sweats and a pink jacket, detailed People.
+The series of three Instagram stories were even sillier, as she captioned it “It’s ma burfday” as she made three different poses at the beach in some red sweats and a pink jacket, detailed People.

 The royal has been spotted this summer in Italy, Spain, and France.